 In addition to Challenge 2b, we entered OmicCircos, our in-house visualization tool for representing omics data in circular plots, in Challenge 3.
 OmicCircos is an open-source application1 written in R that we had previously made available to the wider informatics community via Bioconductor.
 Although we didn't win Challenge 3, the application did make a strong showing.

 The second phase of the Challenge, HPN-DREAM 8.5, has begun and is expected to conclude in the summer of 2014.
 Its goal is to encourage collaboration among the teams that participated in the first phase of DREAM8.
 Competition and collaboration are two sides of the same cointhe coin being an open scientific environment in which researchers and developers use informatics to advance biomedicine and exchange ideas with as few restraints as possible.

-You can see photos of our team and others participating in the DREAM8 conference at https://dream8conference.shutterfly.com/.
+View photos of our team and others participating in the DREAM8 conference.
 In one picture, we're shown being presented with a check that we couldn't accept due to federal regulations.
 Nonetheless, the public recognition was more than gratifying.
 The conference took place on November 8, 2013 in Toronto.

 OmicCircos: A simple-to-use R package for the circular visualization of multidimensional omics data.
 Cancer Inform, January 2014.